nitrado/terraform-provider-ec/docs/data-sources/core_region_v1.md

 ### Optional

+- `instance` (String) Name is an instance name configured in the provider.
 - `metadata` (Block List, Max: 1) Standard object's metadata. (see [below for nested schema](#nestedblock--metadata))
 - `spec` (Block List, Max: 1) Spec defines the desired region configuration. (see [below for nested schema](#nestedblock--spec))